-To keep your case sealer's tape head running at top operating performance, routine maintenance is required.
-Breakdowns can be costly.
+Routine maintenance is required to keep your case sealer's tape head running at top operating performance.
+Breakdowns can be extremely costly.
 Save money and extend the life cycle of your tape heads by following this daily maintenance checklist and troubleshooting guide.

 Being proactive in your case sealer maintenance schedule allows you to find a solution to problems before they begin to affect production.
 By routinely checking key parts and components, you’ll be more likely to notice when something doesn’t seem right or is beginning to wear.

-Download our 7-Point Tape Head Maintenance Checklist to share with your operators and maintenance team.
+Download this 7-Point Tape Head Maintenance Checklist to share with your operators and maintenance team.
 We recommend checking these areas daily to improve your packaging performance and reduce issues associated with inadequate taping.

 In manufacturing, the case sealer is instrumental in helping seal the boxes that get your products to market.
-It's relied on to perform on a day in day out basis by delivering carton sealing tape to each box uniformly and securing it to the carton to ensure that each case is sealed correctly.
-When this doesn’t happen, you will have cases that open in the warehouse exposing the product inside or even worse, before they reach the customer.
+It's relied on to perform every day by delivering carton sealing tape to each box uniformly and securing it to the carton to ensure that each case is sealed correctly.
+When this doesn’t happen, you will have cases that pop open in the warehouse exposing the product inside or even worse, before they reach the customer.
 This creates more work, returns, and unnecessary expenses that hurt the bottom line.

 These common tape issues can typically be resolved by some minor adjustments to the tape head components: